sfindeisen/pam_supair/README.md

 if and only if the current user and the target user form a pair that is allowed by the configuration.
 Multiple user pairs can be specified.

+Together with pam_xauth(8) this makes it easier to forward xauth keys between users.

 ## Example

 In `/etc/pam.d/su` :